JulienBrn/DefaultInstall/Installation.md

-  cd ~/Downloads #Puts you in the download directory curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh #Downloads the latest version of miniconda bash Miniconda3-latest-Linux-x86_64.sh #Launches install source ~/.zshrc #Take into account the changes
+  cd ~/Downloads #Puts you in the download directory curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh #Downloads the latest version of miniconda bash Miniconda3-latest-Linux-x86_64.sh #Launches install
+  #Accept the LICENCE and say yes when prompted to update shell profile
+  source ~/.zshrc #Take into account the changes
   ```